top of page

 Ballet, Stage Manager, IDTPG Choreographer

-Danielle received her BFA degree from the University of Hartford, during which she performed at the Kennedy Center as a soloist.
-Danielle trained in NYC at The Alvin Ailey School and The Limon Institute and worked professionally in New York with Rebecca Kelly Ballet, Mary Seidman and Dancers, Mimi Garrard Dance Company, and danced in a project at Grand Central Station.
-After moving to Seattle, she worked with Spectrum Dance Theater; in which she performed in PNB’s Celebrate Seattle Festival and the Spoleto Festival in Italy.
+Danielle trained with the Louisville Ballet School for 12 years as well as attending a Youth Performing Arts High School (YPAS) in KY.
+She received her BFA in dance pedagogy/performance from the University of Hartford, during which she performed at the Kennedy Center as a soloist in Jean Grand Maître’s Uroboros.
+In addition, she trained with dance masters like Peggy Lyman, Kirk Peterson, Franco Devita, and Maria Youskevitch.
+Danielle trained in NYC at The Alvin Ailey School and The Limon Institute and worked professionally in New York with Rebecca Kelly Ballet, Mary Seidman and Dancers, Mimi Garrard Dance Company, and danced in a site-specific project at Grand Central Station.
+After moving to Seattle, she worked with Spectrum Dance Theater under the direction of Donald Byrd; in which she performed in PNB’s Celebrate Seattle Festival and the Spoleto Festival in Italy.
 Danielle appeared as a “Shark girl” in the 5th Avenue Theater’s production of West Side Story and danced with Seattle Opera’s production of The Pearl Fisher’s.
-Danielle danced with DASSdance in Festivals including the D.U.M.B.O Dance Festival and Dance Now Festival in NYC.
-Danielle is in her 7th season with IDT.
+Danielle joined DASSdance in 1999 and danced in Festivals including the D.U.M.B.O Dance Festival the Dance Now Festival in NYC and at Diane von Furstenberg -The Theatre.
+Danielle has taught at numerous schools including Hartford Ballet School, Island Dance, & Evergreen City Ballet.
+Danielle is excited to be starting her 9th season.

 Emmy Fansler